utiasDSL/upright/README.md

 Clone and build [Pinocchio](https://github.com/stack-of-tasks/pinocchio) in a separate folder outside of the catkin workspace.
-It can be built with catkin, but I prefer not to because (1) if you ever clean and rebuild the workspace, compiling pinocchio takes ages, and (2) I ran into an issue where it would cause sourcing `devel/setup.bash` not to work properly (`ROS_PACKAGE_PATH` wasn't set).
+It can be built with catkin, but I prefer not to because (1) if you ever clean and rebuild the workspace, compiling Pinocchio takes ages, and (2) I ran into an issue where it would cause sourcing `devel/setup.bash` not to work properly (`ROS_PACKAGE_PATH` wasn't set).
 Follow the installation directions [here](https://stack-of-tasks.github.io/pinocchio/download.html) (under the